+Regarding international shipping, we are only shipping to Canada until further notice.
 Due to the different international wiring standards and issues shipping abroad, at this time we only ship to the U.S., Canada, Mexico, Australia, Austria, France, Italy, New Zealand, Ireland, Poland, South Africa, Germany, Sweden, and the United Kingdom.
 We do not accept product returns for items shipped outside the United States so please ensure your local electrical codes/standards as we are not responsible for products not working in different countries.

 Where are your products made?

 Unfortunately, almost 95% of the electrical products available in the United States (from any seller) are manufactured overseas.
 Even the “big name” American companies that sell electrical products get their products or a component of their products oversees. (just look at the fine print on the box.)